 - Any administrator-initiated end-user password reset from the Azure portal

-User and Admin operations not supported for password writeback
+User and admin operations that are not supported for password writeback

 Passwords are not written back in any of the following situations:

-- Any end user resetting their own password using PowerShell v1, v2, or the Azure AD Graph API
+- Any end user resetting their own password by using PowerShell version 1, version 2, or the Azure AD Graph API

 - Any administrator-initiated end-user password reset from the Office management portal

-- Any administrator-initiated end-user password reset from PowerShell v1, v2, or the Azure AD Graph API
+- Any administrator-initiated end-user password reset from PowerShell version 1, version 2, or the Azure AD Graph API

-While we are working to remove these limitations, we do not have a specific timeline we can share yet.
+We are working to remove these limitations, but we don't have a specific timeline we can share yet.

 Password writeback security model

 Password writeback is a highly secure service.
-To ensure your information is protected, we enable a 4-tiered security model that is described below.
+To ensure your information is protected, we enable a four-tiered security model that's described as follows:

 - Tenant-specific service-bus relay

-- When you set up the service, we set up a tenant-specific service bus relay that is protected by a randomly generated strong password that Microsoft never has access to.
+- When you set up the service, we set up a tenant-specific service bus relay that's protected by a randomly generated strong password that Microsoft never has access to.

 - Locked down, cryptographically strong, password encryption key

-- After the service bus relay is created, we create a strong symmetric key we use to encrypt the password as it comes over the wire.
-This key lives only in your company's secret store in the cloud, which is heavily locked down and audited, just like any password in the directory.
+- After the service bus relay is created, we create a strong symmetric key that we use to encrypt the password as it comes over the wire.
+This key only lives in your company's secret store in the cloud, which is heavily locked down and audited, just like any other password in the directory.

 - When a password reset or change operation occurs in the cloud, we take the plaintext password and encrypt it with your public key.

-- We then place that into an HTTPS message, which is sent over an encrypted channel using Microsoft’s SSL certs to your service bus relay.
+- We place that into an HTTPS message that is sent over an encrypted channel by using Microsoft SSL certs to your service bus relay.

-- On-premises agent picks up the encrypted message, decrypts it using the private key we generated.
+- The on-premises agent picks up the encrypted message and decrypts it by using the private key we generated.

 - Message expiration policies

-- If the message sits in Service Bus because your on-premises service is down, it will time out and be removed after several minutes.
+- If the message sits in service bus because your on-premises service is down, it times out and is removed after several minutes.
 The time-out and removal of the message increases security even further.

 Password writeback encryption details

-The encryption steps a password reset request goes through after a user submits it, before it arrives in your on-premises environment, to ensure maximum service reliability and security are described below.
+After a user submits a password reset, the reset request goes through several encryption steps before it arrives in your on-premises environment.
+These encryption steps ensure maximum service reliability and security.
+They are described as follows:

-- Step 1 - Password encryption with 2048-bit RSA Key - Once a user submits a password to be written back to on-premises, first, the submitted password itself is encrypted with a 2048-bit RSA key.
+- Step 1: Password encryption with 2048-bit RSA Key: After a user submits a password to be written back to on-premises, the submitted password itself is encrypted with a 2048-bit RSA key.

-- Step 2 - Package-level encryption with AES-GCM - Then the entire package (password + required metadata) is encrypted using AES-GCM.
-This prevents anyone with direct access to the underlying ServiceBus channel from viewing/tampering with the contents.
+- Step 2: Package-level encryption with AES-GCM: The entire package, the password plus the required metadata, is encrypted by using AES-GCM.
+This encryption prevents anyone with direct access to the underlying ServiceBus channel from viewing or tampering with the contents.

-- Step 3 - All communication occurs over TLS/SSL - All the communication with ServiceBus happens in a SSL/TLS channel.
-This secures the contents from unauthorized 3rd parties.
+- Step 3: All communication occurs over TLS/SSL: All the communication with ServiceBus happens in an SSL/TLS channel.
+This encryption secures the contents from unauthorized third parties.

-- Automatic key rollover every six months - Automatically every 6 months, or every time password writeback is disabled / re-enabled on Azure AD Connect, we rollover all these keys to ensure maximum service security and safety.
+- Automatic key rollover every six months: Every six months, or every time password writeback is disabled and then re-enabled on Azure AD Connect.
+We automatically roll over all keys to ensure maximum service security and safety.

 Password writeback bandwidth usage

-- Two messages sent when enabling or disabling the feature through Azure AD Connect.
+- Two messages are sent when the feature is enabled or disabled through Azure AD Connect.

 - One message is sent once every five minutes as a service heartbeat for as long as the service is running.

-- First message, as a request to perform the operation
+- The first message is a request to perform the operation.

-- Second message, which contains the result of the operation and are sent in the following circumstances:
+- The second message contains the result of the operation, and is sent in the following circumstances:

 - Each time a new password is submitted during a user self-service password reset.